 Test your installation files

-You can copy installation files to Windows, Mac, and Linux operating systems using a file browser, USB stick, or SD card.
+You can copy installation files to Windows, macOS, and Ubuntu operating systems using a file browser, USB stick, or SD card.
 For Android and iOS, a few additional steps may be required.

 Additional steps for Android are as follows: